Who can mediate a case?

 Certified Mediators must complete a forty hour educational program and meet the other requirements set forth by the South Carolina Judicial Department.

 South Carolina now has a mandatory mediation requirement in Family Court.
 All contested cases are subject to mediation before a final hearing can be scheduled.

 Mediation is an informal process in which a third-party mediator facilitates settlement discussion between parties.
 Any settlement is voluntary.
 In the absence of settlement, the parties lose none of their rights to trial in Family Court.
 Mediation conferences are private and all communications made there are confidential.

 How is Mediation different than Court?

 Mediation allows the parties to control the resolution of their disputes.
 Because the parties control the process, their views and concerns are heard and acknowledged.
 Mediation helps the parties to reach resolutions that they may not have considered or that may not be commonly used in court, which gives the parties a more beneficial outcome.
 In mediation, both parties reach their own agreement which helps limit future problems.
 A successful mediation can result in a quicker resolution of disputes at a lower cost.
-Court time is minimal as it is necessary for the approval of the mediated agreement rather than a contested hearing.
+Court time is minimal, as it is only necessary for the approval of the mediated agreement rather than a contested hearing.